Torrent-Vibe/Torrent-Vibe/readme.md

 ## Community & Support

-QB WebUI Vibe is designed to enhance your qBittorrent experience while maintaining compatibility with all existing qBittorrent functionality.
-Whether you're downloading large files, managing media collections, or organizing software distributions, QB WebUI Vibe provides the modern interface you deserve.
+Torrent Vibe is designed to enhance your qBittorrent experience while maintaining compatibility with all existing qBittorrent functionality.
+Whether you're downloading large files, managing media collections, or organizing software distributions, Torrent Vibe provides the modern interface you deserve.

 ---

-_Transform your torrent management with QB WebUI Vibe - where functionality meets modern design._
+_Transform your torrent management with Torrent Vibe - where functionality meets modern design._